ibm-cloud-docs/cephaas/administrators.md

 2. On the **Prepare deployment** screen, select your **IBM Cloud Satellite location** and **Resource group**.

+    The Satellite location is required to be present on-premises deployment on IBM Cloud without a host, since the location is not dependent on the host and other setup in your infrastructure.
+To create a new on-premises type of location, open the [Satellite console](https://cloud.ibm.com/satellite/locations/create/onPrem).
+    {: important}

     While creating the IBM Cloud Satellite location, you can choose Object storage standard plan.
-For more information, see [IBM Cloud Satellite](/docs/satellite?topic=satellite-locations).
     {: tip}

 3. Enter your **Deployment name** and click **Create**.